rm3l/container-scan-to-sarif/README.md

 if needed, via an [`allowedlist.yaml` file](https://github.com/Azure/container-scan#ignoring-vulnerabilities).

-This is all great, but the resulting output is a non-standard JSON file, which, at this time, can only be uploaded as a build artifact, making it hard to read the report or integrate with other tools.
+This is all great, but the resulting output is a non-standard JSON file, which, at this time, can only be uploaded as a build artifact, making it hard to read across different CI runs or integrate with other tools.

 On the other hand, [GitHub Code Scanning](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning) integrates very well with external tools that are able to produce
 [Static Analysis Results Interchange Format (SARIF)](https://sarifweb.azurewebsites.net/) reports, so users can navigate their reports in the nice